hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates.md

 ### Setting up

 IDR is an open source tool available on [GitHub](https://github.com/nboley/idr).
-It is a Python program that has already been installed on Orchestra.
+It is a Python program that has already been installed on O2.
 The first thing we need to do is load the module (and all dependency modules) to run IDR:

 ```bash
 $ module load gcc/6.2.0  python/3.6.0
 $ module load idr/2.0.2
 ```

-> *NOTE:*  After loading the module, if your run the command `module list` you will notice that it has many dependencies which have also been loaded for you.

 Now let's move into the `chipseq/results` directory and create a new directory for the results of our IDR analysis.